ottojung/tegfs/README.md

   - `entr` for checking if new previews need to be made
   - third-party file server, such as `Nginx`

+# Note on query

+Along with usual tags,
+ query provides special tags that are auto generated.
+The tags are:

+- `%any` - true for all arguments (arity = 1)
+- `%diff` - true if two objects are different (arity = 2)
+- `%remote` - true if target is a web link (arity = 1)
+- `%local` - true if target is not a web link (arity = 1)
+- `%notarget` - true if the object has no target (arity = 1)

+So, for example, doing `tegfs query %any` will return every object there is in the database.

 # TODO

 - [ ] remove prolog dependency